Modern Slavery Statement 2019

 We are a leading law firm with more than 3,000 employees, partners and contractors working across Asia, Australia, Europe, the Middle East and North America.
 As a professional services firm, people are our most valuable asset at all levels of the business.

 As part of our HR policies and procedures, we only use reputable recruitment firms and comply with all relevant local laws and regulations.
-We regularly review our global recruitment procedures and providers, as well as our arrangements for employee welfare and care.
+We regularly review our global recruitment procedures and providers, as well as our arrangements for employee welfare by promoting mental and physical wellbeing.
+All employees are paid at least the minimum wage in the local jurisdiction and in London employees and contractors are paid the London Living Wage or above.